 The table shows uk wireless spectrum avaialable for shared usage, the frequencies can be shared by anyone throughout the UK.

-Consultations on clearing the interleaved spectrum are ongoing.
+Consultations on clearing the interleaved spectrum and channel 69 co-ordinated frequencies are ongoing.

 |Channel||Frequencies||Licensed||No. of Mic's|

 |VHF||173.8 - 175 MHz||none required||2|

 |Ch 38||606.500 - 613.500 MHz||£85 per year (2019)||10***|

 |Ch 70||863 - 865 MHz||none required||4*|

 * Although 4 systems are possible, in practice it may be limited to 3 in close proximity to mobile masts